EXERCISE SCIENCE CERTIFICATION PREP

 From scenario to decision in minutes

-Each Engram is a focused micro-drill that walks you through a realistic clinical scenario.
-You analyze data, make a decision, and receive targeted feedback.
+Each Engram is a focused micro-drill — 2 to 3 minutes — that walks you through a realistic scenario.
+You analyze data, make a decision, and receive targeted feedback on your reasoning — not just your answer.

 1